-In 2011/12 we set up a pilot scheme to recruit Library Champions from students on taught courses across the University.
-We are pleased to announce that the scheme will be continuing and expanding.
+Since 2011, we have been recruiting Library Champions from students on taught courses across the University.
 The idea is to get students more involved in Library matters, whilst offering them a chance to augment their CVs and develop their skills in advocacy, negotiation, budgeting and promotion.

-Library Champions meet regularly with their Subject Librarian, collate feedback on Library developments, act as a focus group on specific issues and report back via the Staff/Student Liaison Committee in their department.
+Library Champions meet regularly with the Liaison Team, collate feedback on Library developments, act as a focus group on specific issues and report back via the Staff/Student Liaison Committee in their department.
 They have also been invited to add a student perspective to our staff training sessions.

-As part of the Library's ongoing resourcing campaign, Library Champions have also been allocated a budget to spend on library books.
-This allows them to quickly respond to their peers' needs for extra copies, or any additional texts that the libraries require.
-This has proved very popular and will be continuing.
+As part of the Library's ongoing resourcing campaign, Library Champions have also been allocated a budget to spend on library resources.
+This allows them to quickly respond to their peers' needs for extra copies, e-versions, or any additional texts that the libraries require.
+This has proved very popular as a method of student-led spending.

 Champions can also count their time towards the volunteering element of the Exeter Award.